 — The Globe and Mail

-“Black Berry, Sweet Juice, an uncomfortable but unputdownable read, is a bitter reminder that when it comes to race, we still have much to rage against.”
+“an uncomfortable but unputdownable read … a bitter reminder that when it comes to race, we still have much to rage against.”

-Lawrence Hill begins Black Berry, Sweet Juice with personal stories about how his parents met and married, what it was like growing up in an otherwise entirely white Toronto suburb, and how his own children are beginning to see themselves in a country where issues of racial identity are ignored.
+Lawrence Hill begins Black Berry, Sweet Juice: On Being Black and White in Canada with personal stories about how his parents met and married, what it was like growing up in an otherwise entirely white Toronto suburb, and how his own children are beginning to see themselves in a country where issues of racial identity are ignored.
 But Hill also looks beyond the personal, sharing his coast-to-coast interviews with Canadians of black and white parentage, and examines subjects such as romance between blacks and whites, racial terminology and Ku Klux Klan activity in Canada.